How CostSignals Calculates B2B Costs

 Category Breakdown

-Our b2b calculators span 16 categories.
-Each category draws on specialized data sources and domain-specific assumptions.
+This methodology page currently documents 15 categories from our broader catalog of 210 b2b calculator pages.
+Each documented category draws on specialized data sources and domain-specific assumptions.

 Data Sources